seanbao/mnemonas/docs/cloud-firewall-checklist.en.md

 Expected result:

 - `https://nas.example.com/health` is reachable.
-- `http://nas.example.com:8080/health` fails or times out.
+- `http://nas.example.com:8080/health` fails to connect or times out, with no HTTP status response.
-- `http://nas.example.com:9090/` fails or times out.
+- `http://nas.example.com:9090/` fails to connect or times out, with no HTTP status response.
-- `http://nas.example.com:9091/health` fails or times out.
+- `http://nas.example.com:9091/health` fails to connect or times out, with no HTTP status response.
-- Any custom backend ports also fail or time out.
+- Any custom backend ports also fail to connect or time out, with no HTTP status response.

 ## Common Mistakes